 There has been some question as to the appropriateness of using psychological assessments as part of the hiring process: What value do such assessments provide?
 How do they impact candidates?
 And, in general, should they even be used?

-Let’s start by defining “psychological” test or assessment, as the term “psychological” can be misleading and anxiety-producing for some people.
-A psychological test is any instrument that is used to study human behavior and attempt to define or put it into categories.
+It may help to define what a “psychological” test or assessment is, as the term “psychological” can be misleading and anxiety-producing for some people.
+A psychological test is an instrument that’s used to study human behavior and attempt to define or put it into categories.
 That means the tests you took in school, college entrance exams, and quizzes you take in magazines all qualify as psychological tests—albeit of differing quality.
-For the sake of ease, we’ll call them “tests” and “assessments” for the remainder of this article.
+For the sake of ease, they’ll be referred to as “tests” and “assessments” for the remainder of this article.

 Modern employment testing is generally considerably less intensive than what was used in the past, as organizations keep candidate experience in mind.
 In addition, scientific research and legal advances have guided us to use assessments that are established to be job-related, non-discriminatory, and fair to all applicants.
-Let’s look at some of the benefits of using testing for hiring.
+These three tenets comprise a legal assessment.

 Assessments predict future job performance.

-Assessments can give us holistic insight on an individual.
+Assessments can give us holistic insight into an individual.

 When using interviews alone, hiring panels can gain valuable information about knowledge, skills, and abilities, but may miss out on crucial areas of learning speed, personality, cultural fit, and soft skills.
 The use of assessments can provide this information, helping hiring panels make better decisions and providing useful data for onboarding and managing the employee as well.